moekimora/lostinstarrail/README.md

   - Rework the countdown system, now only when the image was loaded will the countdown starts
   - Added some cute loading screen eheheh (kurukuru)

+## v1.0.273
+- Small bug fixes and minor improvements
+  - Fixed a bug where the countdown does not start with the filter Scramble, only after guessing the first image, the countdown starts, twice lol
+  - The image now fits into different resolutions for the aspect ratio 16:9

 # Attribution
 All images, music, anything related to Honkai Star Rail and Hoyoverse belongs to Hoyoverse.
 I am not affiliated with Honkai Star Rail or Hoyoverse.